-You will also have to write two papers (4-6 pages).
-The first short paper is due on October 4, while the second is due on December 6.
-There will be an in-class midterm exam on October 18 and a final exam on Tuesday, December 22, from 2:00-3:50.
+The two short papers will be on topics given to you in advance.
+The first is due on October 15, while the second is due on December 5.

+There will be an in-class midterm exam on October 22 and a final exam on December 17 from 2:00-3:50.

-Electronic submission of written assignments.
+Electronic submission of written assignments

 You must submit both hard copies and digital copies of your written assignments.
 Please send your assignments to your preceptor by email, as attachments.
 The preferred format is any version of Word (97 or above, any platform)--such documents usually take the "docx" or ".doc" extension.
 Failing that, .rtf files (which can be generated by most word processing programs) are also fine.
 We can open most other formats as well, including Word Perfect (.wpd), but this requires some extra effort on my part.
 Please feel free to consult with me about file format questions.